Ionych: Plot

 Doctor Dmitry Ionovich Startsev comes to the provincial town S., to work for the local zemstvo.
 He starts visiting the Turkin family, considered to be the pride of the town, where the husband runs a small amateur theatre, the wife writes novels and their beautiful daughter Ekaterina (known informally as Kotik, which means Kittie) plays the piano, preparing herself for the conservatory.
 Unlike the majority of the townsfolk, Startsev does not take this acme of the local cultural life seriously, yet Kotik, full of charm, naivety and youthful spirits, easily conquers his heart.
 Before making the proposal, he even takes a midnight trip to the town's old graveyard where she'd jovially made a mock appointment with him, and even finds this silly adventure delightful.
 She is full of ambitions, though, and refuses him.
 For three days Startsev suffers greatly, then learns that she indeed had departed from the town to enroll into the conservatory, settles down into normalcy and soon all but forgets her, remembering his momentary madness with mild amusement.

 Four years on, and Startsev is now a respected medical man, who owns a troika.
 Ekaterina returns to the town.
 She looks better than ever, and her musical ambitions are left behind.
 Still, the naivety and freshness are gone.
 As the two meet, she eagerly tries to re-awaken his interest in her, but Startsev remains unresponsive.
 Now everything about the family irritates him and he is very glad he'd not married.
 Ignoring her insistent attempts at making him again regular visitor, he never sets foot in the Turkin's house again.

-Several more years pass.
-Startsev now is a rich man with vast practice, whose only enjoyments are playing Vint and collecting money from patients.
-In his troika, shouting at cabmen around him, he looks like a 'pagan god'.
-Owning two houses and an estate, he is now fat, irascible, and generally indifferent to the world around him.
-People refer to him as 'Ionych', which implies a mixture of familiarity and slight contempt.
-And the Turkins are the same as they were years before: the husband runs a little theatre, entertaining his guests with well-rehearsed humour, the wife reads aloud her novels, and Ekaterina still likes to play her piano very loud.
-It's just that she looks now much older and, her health deteriorating, each autumn takes a trip to the Crimea.
+Several years later, Startsev is now a rich man with vast practice, who enjoys playing Vint and collecting money from patients.
+He is described as looking like 'a pagan god', in his troika, shouting at cabmen around him.
+Owning two houses and an estate, he is fat, irascible, and generally indifferent to the world around him.
+He is referred to as 'Ionych', which implies a mixture of familiarity and slight contempt.
+The Turkins are the same as they were years before: the husband runs a little theatre, entertaining his guests with well-rehearsed humour, the wife reads aloud her novels, and Ekaterina still to plays her piano very loud.
+It's just that she looks older and, her health deteriorating, each autumn takes a trip to the Crimea.

 Reception

 The story was warmly received.
-The most detailed and, in retrospect, insightful review came from D.N.
-Ovsyaniko-Kulikovsky, who, writing for Zhurnal Dlya Vsekh, hailed Chekhov as "an independent force blazing in literature the trail of its own".
-The critic subjected to thorough analysis Chekhov's method who "...never gives us a well-worked, all-round portrait of his characters...
+Its most detailed review came from D.N.
+Ovsyaniko-Kulikovsky, who, writing for Zhurnal Dlya Vsekh, hailed Chekhov as "an independent force blazing in literature the trail of its own", and described Chekhov's method being that he "...never gives us a well-worked, all-round portrait of his characters...
 Just provides one, two, three strokes and then backs this sketch up with a kind of see-through, unusually subtle and to shrewd psychological analysis".
-Ovsyaniko-Kulikovsky considered "Ionych" the most perfect, complete example of Chekhov's art.
+Ovsyaniko-Kulikovsky considered Ionych the most perfect, complete example of Chekhov's art.